Abaidullah92/Abaidullah92/README.md

 ## 🧠 About Me

 - 🎓 **Electrical Engineering Student** at FAST-NUCES Lahore
+- ⚙️ Specialization in **Computer Engineering (CE)** with focus on **IoT, Embedded Systems & Microprocessors**
+- 🔧 Strong hands-on experience in **IoT-based and hardware-integrated projects using microcontrollers and sensors**
-- 💻 Passionate about **Frontend Development** and building real-world projects
+- 💻 Passionate about **Frontend Development** (React, modern UI design, responsive web apps) as an additional skill set
-- ⚡ Love creating clean, responsive, and user-friendly interfaces
+- 🧠 Interested in building **real-world systems that combine hardware + software solutions**
-- 🔐 Experience with **Clerk Authentication** for secure app login systems
+- 🔐 Experience with **secure authentication systems (Clerk)** in web applications
-- 🌍 Based in **Lahore, Pakistan**
+- 🌍 Based in Lahore, Pakistan
-- 🚀 Always learning and improving every single day
+- 🚀 Continuously learning and improving through academic and practical projects

 ---